sahki-abderrahemane/llm-finetuning-platform/README.md

 # MentorAI LLM Fine-Tuning

-> End-to-end domain-specific LLM fine-tuning project for MentorAI.
+> End-to-end domain-specific LLM fine-tuning project for Ai applications.

 ## Overview

 This repository documents the complete engineering process of building, training, evaluating, and deploying a domain-specific Large Language Model (LLM).

-The primary objective is to understand every stage of the LLM fine-tuning lifecycle while producing a production-quality model that will be integrated into **MentorAI**.
+The primary objective is to understand every stage of the LLM fine-tuning lifecycle while producing a production-quality model that will be integrated into Ai applications.

-Unlike tutorial-based projects, this repository focuses on engineering best practices, reproducibility, modularity, and experimentation rather than simply fine-tuning a model.
+This repository focuses on engineering best practices, reproducibility, modularity, and experimentation rather than simply fine-tuning a model.

-The final goal is to successfully fine-tune a **7B parameter instruction model** using **QLoRA** on an **RTX 3070 Ti (8GB)**.
+The final goal is to successfully fine-tune a **7B parameter instruction model** using **QLoRA** on an **My local gpu**.

 ---